rapples/popeil/README.md

 Single Page HTML5/CSS/Javascript example of a "the price is right" style game using Youtube video links to old Ron Popeil vides.

 The code is a combination of routines garnered via stack overflow and other documentation.
 Presents a best effort single page game.
 Plays with a tap on Chrome desktop.
-Plays correctly on Safari desktop.
+Plays automaticly on Safari desktop.
 Plays with a tap on Safari mobile.

 goals: Consistant play without tap on a variety of device types.